Hyman Bloom:

 Collector: Jerry Goldberg

 Through Hyman Swetzoff, Bloom met Jerry Goldberg, a businessman who, like Bloom, had grown up in the West End.
 Goldberg became a good friend and patron, and paid Bloom a monthly stipend in exchange for drawings.
-Eventually the Goldberg Collection of Bloom drawings grew to over 30 works, many of which, thanks to the generosity of Goldberg’s son and daughter, are now in the collection of the Museum of Fine Arts Boston and The Morgan Museum and Library in New York.
+Eventually, through acquisitions directly from Bloom as well as purchases from Swetzoff Gallery, the Goldberg Collection of Bloom drawings grew to over 35 works.
+Of the 17 drawings included in the 1960 “Francis Bacon/Hyman Bloom” exhibition, 13 came from the Goldberg Collection.
+Many of these drawings, thanks to the generosity of Goldberg’s son and daughter, are now in the collection of the Museum of Fine Arts Boston and The Morgan Museum and Library in New York.

-Another Boston collector who collected Bloom works on paper was Dr. Earl stone.
+Another notable collector who collected Bloom works on paper was Boston dentist Dr. Earl stone.
 In the late 1950s and through the 1960s, Dr. Stone built a collection of 8 excellent large Bloom drawings.
 All are now in the hands of private collectors.

 Subject: Rabbis